gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-11-10-Deep-Dive-Debugging-Python-with-PyCharm-on-macOS.md

 published: true
 mermaid: true
 ---
-# Deep-Dive: Debugging Python with PyCharm on macOS (Local & Docker) 🐍

 If you're working with PyCharm, Docker, and Python daily, your debugger is either your best friend or that powerful tool you know exists but haven't fully mastered.
 This guide will change that.